 - Infection and germs (bacteria) in the gut.
 IBS is not caused by an ongoing gut infection.
 However, in some cases, the onset of symptoms seems to follow a bout of a gut infection with diarrhoea and being sick (vomiting), called gastroenteritis.
 So, perhaps a virus or other germ may sensitise or trigger the gut in some way to cause persisting symptoms of IBS.

 - Oversensitivity to pain.
 People with IBS feel more pain when their gut is expanded (dilated) than those without IBS.
 They may have a lower threshold for experiencing pain from the gut.

-There is no test that confirms the diagnosis of irritable bowel syndrome (IBS).
+There is no test that confirms the diagnosis of IBS.
 A doctor can usually diagnose IBS from the typical symptoms.

 Your doctor will check that there is nothing else going on.
-Usually this will include an examination of your tummy (abdomen) and some simple tests.
+Usually this will include an examination of your tummy (abdomen) and back passage (rectum) and some simple tests.

 - Full blood count (FBC) - to rule out lack of iron in the blood (anaemia), which is associated with various gut (bowel) disorders.